These Song Rhythm Tracks do sound totally great, don’t they?

 Availability and Formats

 Midi Drum Machines — There are many Midi Drum Machines available on mobile and desktop platforms and dedicated physical machines, with various facilities, often specializing in particular rhythmic styles.

-Song Rhythm Tracks — There’s the one Song Rhythm Tracks Service which provides all the various rhythms and arrangement smarts.
+Song Rhythm Tracks — There’s the one Song Rhythm Tracks Service that provides all the various rhythms and arrangement smarts.
 There are around 4,000 to choose from when alternate tempos and instrumentations are considered.
 Currently, apps are available on the Apple iOS platform with Android and Web platforms being delivered soon.
-All iOS Apps have exactly the same facilities and can access the full Alive Drumming catalog.
+All iOS Apps have exactly the same facilities and can access the full Alive Drumming catalogue.